 - 1. Drops/withdrawals will be deleted through the first 5 days of the term.
-From the 6th day of the term through mid-term students will receive a "W". - 2.
+From the 6th day of the term through the college determined withdraw deadline the student will receive a "W". - 2.
 A "W" will be given for a student who withdraws through the withdrawal deadline for the semester.
 A "W" is not a grade and is not computed in the GPA, but is considered an attempt. - 3.
-If the maximum number of allowed absences is exceeded, the student must withdraw from the course.
-A grade of "FN" or "W" will be given. - 4.
-Students who fail to make a minimum score of 90 by the third attempt of the dosage calculation test for ANY semester will receive a grade of "W" in the course. - 5.
-As a reminder, "W's" and "FNs" count as a course attempt. - 5.
-Students should contact a counselor in the counseling and career service center if assistance is desired for academic and/or personal problems. - 6.
-Procedure for Withdrawal: - a.
-Obtain a Drop/Add/Withdrawal Form from the MTC Records Office. - b.
-Submit the completed form to the MTC Records Office. - c.
-Inform the Program Coordinator if dropping a nursing course and complete the Student Request to Re-enter Form if eligible for re-entry.
+If the maximum number of allowed absences is exceeded, the student must withdraw from the course. - 4.
+Students who fail to make a minimum score of 90 by the third attempt of the dosage calculation test for ANY semester will be required to withdraw from the course. - 5.
+As a reminder, "W's" count as a course attempt.

+5. Students should contact a counselor in the counseling and career service center if assistance is desired for academic and/or personal problems.

+6. Procedure for Withdrawal:

+- a.
+Submit a completed withdrawal form online to the MTC records office. - b.
+Inform the course instructor and the Academic Program Director if dropping a nursing course and complete the Student Request to Re-enter Form if eligible for re-entry.